italia/iam-proxy-italia/docs/systemd.md

-## Start a local Satosa-saml2spid istance with a SystemD Service
+## Start a local iam-proxy-italia istance with a SystemD Service

 This example is project with these assumptions:
-* Satosa-saml2spid is installed in `/opt/satosa`
+* iam-proxy-italia is installed in `/opt/satosa`
-* Satosa-saml2spid is executed from a Python VirtualENV sited in `/opt/satosa/env`
+* iam-proxy-italia is executed from a Python VirtualENV sited in `/opt/satosa/env`
-* Satosa-saml2spid is executed from `satosa` user
+* iam-proxy-italia is executed from `satosa` user

 Create a new SystemD service with the command:
 ```